Mesothelioma / Asbestos by State / Michigan

-Asbestos Exposure in Michigan
+Asbestos Industries in Michigan

 Asbestos is a mineral that was mined, produced, sold, and consumed throughout the world.
 It wasn’t until much later that it was discovered to be a cancer-causing substance.
 During the 1900s, the United States used the carcinogen in nearly every application possible and Michigan’s large industrial history was dependent on asbestos and its many uses.
 Residents of the state who worked with the mineral or were exposed are at risk of developing an asbestos-related illness, such as mesothelioma, requiring a combination of treatment modalities.